toptensoftware/flashy/flashy/README.md

 Once installed in both environments, Flashy will detect when you're using a serial port, find itself in Windows and relaunch itself automatically.

+## Supported Devices

+While Flashy should work on all Raspberry Pi models it's been tested on and confirmed to work with the following devices/architectures:

+* Raspberry Pi Zero W
+* Raspberry Pi 1 Model B R2
+* Raspberry Pi 2 Model B
+* Raspberry Pi 3 Model B+ (AARCH32/kernel7)
+* Raspberry Pi 3 Model B+ (AARCH32/kernel8-32)
+* Raspberry Pi 3 Model B+ (AARCH64)
+* Raspberry Pi 4 Model B (AARCH32)
+* Raspberry Pi 4 Model B (AARCH64)

+All devices were tested at flash baud of 2M except the Pi 2 which required a slower rate of 1.5M baud. (the default flash rate is 1M).